UX and ROI: 5 ways user experience’s impact can be measured

 Since the value of UX Design seems to be - at first sight - difficult to quantify as compared to benefits offered by other investments, it can sometimes be difficult to convince executives of the importance of investing in user experience.
-Given the current state of the market skipping over UX could cost you.
+However, in AI integration projects, prioritizing UX is crucial to ensure seamless interaction and adoption.
+Given the current state of the market, skipping over UX could cost you.
 In a time when we feel overwhelmed with products and services that all seem the same, the truth is that only a user-centered approach will allow your business to stand out and make a difference.

 Still, when making a business case for UX Design, the fact that many of its benefits may go unnoticed can be an obstacle.
 This can be rather frustrating - but don’t worry, since the ROI of UX is getting documented and quantified more and more in recent reports and studies.